almostrealism/common/README.md

 #### Support Accelerators
     1. Standard JNI Operations via runtime generated .so/.dylib (x86/Aarch64)
-    2. External Native Operations via a generated executable (x86/Aarch64)
+    2. OpenCL on CPU (x86/Aarch64)
-    3. OpenCL (JNI with JOCL) on CPU (x86/Aarch64)
+    3. OpenCL on GPU (x86/Aarch64)
-    4. OpenCL (JNI with JOCL) on GPU (x86/Aarch64)
+    4. Metal (JNI with dylib) on GPU (Aarch64)
-    5. Metal (JNI with dylib) on GPU (Aarch64)
+    5. External Native Operations via a generated executable (x86/Aarch64)

-*For more information about Java bindings for OpenCL, visit jocl.org*
+*For more information about the Java bindings for OpenCL used here, visit jocl.org*
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Why would you want this?